 This Lab will raise the problematic concerning diversity.
 How to involve different communities and groups in the process and how to design processes which can connect groups between different social backgrounds, culture and ethnicity?

 4. URBAN LAB ON ANCHORING, DIFFUSION, LEARNING STRATEGY – KIEL, SCHLESWIG-HOLSTEIN

-UPDATE 22.09.20.
 As for now, Urban Lab Kiel is planned during the original dates in 2021 and online OR in May 2021 as a hybrid event.
 Please follow for more information soon.

-An Urban Lab will take place in January 2021 in Kiel.
+An Urban Lab will take place in late January 2021 in Kiel.

 The Lab will be working with sustainability as the key to securing a long term “legacy” and integrate the project into strategic programs of the city/region business models, etc. In addition, it will raise the question on how to ensure dissemination and learning of cultural planning.

 5. URBAN LAB – KALININGRAD

-UPDATE 22.09.20.
-As for now, Urban Lab Kaliningrad is planned between April and June, and offline.
+Urban Lab Kaliningrad is planned in the beginning of July 2021 and offline.
 Please follow for more information soon.